dhowe/RiTranslate/README.md

 ---

-Sponsored in part by a Teaching Development Grant from the City University of Hong Kong
+Sponsored in part by a [Teaching Development Grant](http://www.cityu.edu.hk/edge/grant/tdg/) from the City University of Hong Kong.